TOOLS

 Credentials/Documentation

 For-profit organizations' cost are determined in accordance with 48 CFR, Subpart 31.2 of the Federal Acquisition Regulations.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR, Part 74, Subpart Q. For SBIR and STTR grants, applicant organization (small business concern) must present in a research plan an idea that has potential for commercialization and furnish evidence that scientific competence, experimental methods, facilities, equipment, and funds requested are appropriate to carry out the plan.
+For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR, Part 75.
+For SBIR and STTR grants, applicant organization (small business concern) must present in a research plan an idea that has potential for commercialization and furnish evidence that scientific competence, experimental methods, facilities, equipment, and funds requested are appropriate to carry out the plan.
 Grant form SF424 is used to apply for SBIR Phase I and Phase II, respectively.
-Grant form SF424 is also used to apply for STTR Phase I and Phase II, respectively.See the website for more information on electronic submission of grants. http://grants.nih.gov/grants/funding/424/index.htm.
-OMB Circular No. A-87 applies to this program.
+Grant form SF424 is also used to apply for STTR Phase I and Phase II, respectively.See the website for more information on electronic submission of grants. http://grants.nih.gov/grants/funding/424/index.htm

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Application form PHS-398 is the standard form which may be obtained electronically from: http://grants.nih.gov/grants/funding/phs398/phs398.html in an interactive format.
-The standard application forms required by 45 CFR, Part 92 for State and local governments, must be used for this program.
 SBIR and STTR Grant Solicitations and SBIR Contract Solicitation may be obtained electronically through the NIH's "Small Business Funding Opportunities" home page at http://www.nih.gov/grants/funding/sbir.htm on the Web.
 Solicitations include submission procedures, review considerations, and grant application or contract proposal forms.
 SBIR and STTR grant applications should be submitted to the Center for Scientific Review, 6701 Rockledge Drive, Room 1040-MSC 7710, Bethesda, MD 20892-7710.

 Award Procedure